 New and old ideologies blend together with a vintage bench and a piece by artist Emily Chatton.

 The dining table here is a vintage farm table with brass inlaid accents, refurbished by Outland Projects (which we are amazed by).
 It also doesn’t hurt that the house is filled with functioning fireplaces that elevate every room.
+You can see a new addition to our lineup –– Gubi’s Beetle Dining Chairs, as companions to the beautiful custom piece.

 Speaking of elevation, there are not many pendants that outdo the Pelle Bubble Chandelier.